Neil Findlay: Political career

 Findlay was appointed Scottish Labour's Brexit spokesperson by new leader Richard Leonard on 19 November 2017, and then also as Parliamentary Business Manager on 4 October 2018.
 In early May 2019, Edinburgh South MP Ian Murray accused him of "bullying and harassment" in a complaint to Scottish Labour's General Secretary Brian Roy.
 In turn, Findlay issued a counter-complaint over "derogatory" WhatsApp messages in which Murray accused the leadership of being "full of thugs and incompetents".

 On 28 May 2019, the day after it was confirmed Scottish Labour had finished fifth in Scotland in the European election and lost both its MEPs, Findlay resigned as Brexit spokesperson and Business Manager.
 He also intimated he would leave the Scottish Parliament after the 2021 election.
 He indicated he had made this decision in March after months of thought and denied he was resigning due to the election result.
 He was however critical of "eternal internal fighting within our party and the toxic culture of leaks and briefings that come from some within the Scottish and UK parliamentary groups".
 Following his resignation, he argued Scottish Labour needed to adopt a "clear and easily understood position on the constitution", having previously argued in favour of a federal United Kingdom.

 On 6 September 2019, a consultation launched by Findlay in the January reported there was overwhelming public support for his proposals for a bill to ban MSPs having second jobs, with some exceptions described as "common sense".
 In the October, former Scottish Conservative leader Ruth Davidson announced she was accepting a public relations role for lobbying firm Tulchan Communications while retaining her job as an MSP and Findlay used her appointment as further justification for his bill, arguing the rules which allowed her to do so were "not fit for purpose".

 Along with Monica Lennon, Findlay abstained on an SNP government bill in favour of a second Scottish independence referendum.
 This was against their party's whip, which was to vote against the bill.

 Findlay mocked Richard Leonard's critics in a September 2020 leaked email: "I support Richard 100% - the usual suspects think we just need to wind back to 1997 and then wave a union flag with gusto with Ian Murray and [deputy leader] Jackie Baillie leading and all will be well - delusion doesn't come close to it."
 He also described Leonard's critics in Labour's Scottish Parliament group in the Morning Star as "a kamikaze squad ... determined to destroy what remains of the party".

 Findlay nominated Monica Lennon in the 2021 Scottish Labour leadership election.

+Findlay resigned from the Labour Party in March 2025 in response to the government's changes to the benefits system.
+He later predicted that Anas Sarwar would lead Scottish Labour to its worst ever result at Holyrood.